-On March 9, 2009, the Board of Directors approved a shareholder protection rights plan agreement (the "2009 Rights Plan") entered into between the Company and Equity Financial Trust Company (formerly Equity Transfer & Trust Company) as rights agent.
-The purpose of the 2009 Rights Plan is to encourage an offeror either to make a Permitted Bid (as defined in the 2009 Rights Plan), without approval of the Board of Directors, having terms and conditions designed to meet the objectives of the 2009 Rights Plan, or to negotiate the terms of an offer with the Board of Directors.
+On March 9, 2009, the Board of Directors approved a shareholder protection rights plan agreement (the "2009 Rights Plan") entered into between the Company and Equity Financial Trust Company (formerly Equity Transfer & Trust Company) ("Equity Financial") as rights agent.
+The purpose of the 2009 Rights Plan was to encourage an offeror either to make a Permitted Bid (as defined in the 2009 Rights Plan), without approval of the Board of Directors, having terms and conditions designed to meet the objectives of the 2009 Rights Plan, or to negotiate the terms of an offer with the Board of Directors.
 Failure to do either creates the potential for substantial dilution of the offeror's position.
+The 2009 Rights Plan was to continue in force until the annual meeting of shareholders in 2012.